mvolkmann/blog/src/swift/Fastlane.md

 ## Overview

 {% aTargetBlank "https://fastlane.tools/", "Fastlane" %}
-is an open source platform that automates many tasks related to Android and iOS mobile app deployment.
+is an open source platform managed by Google that automates many tasks related to Android and iOS mobile app deployment.
 This includes running tests, generating screenshots, deploying iOS apps to TestFlight, deploying iOS apps to the App Store, and more.